Michael-Platini/my_api_project/README.md

 bash
 Copiar código
 http://127.0.0.1:8080/

-Testing:
+🧪 Testing
-Pytest is used to test the API endpoints.
-Tests cover the creation, listing, updating, and deletion of items.
+The project uses Pytest to test the API endpoints, including creation, listing, updating, and deletion of items.

 To run the tests:

+bash
+Copiar código
 pytest test_api.py

-Endpoints:
+📄 Endpoints

-GET: /items
+GET /items
 Description: Lists all items in the system.
 Response: JSON array of items.

-GET: /items/<int:item_id>
+GET /items/<int:item_id>
 Description: Retrieves an item by its ID.
 Response: JSON object of the item or error message if not found.

-POST: /items
+POST /items
 Description: Creates a new item.
-Body: JSON object containing name and value. is_electronic is optional.
+Body: JSON object containing name (string) and value (float). is_electronic is optional.
 Response: JSON object of the created item.

-PUT: /items/<int:item_id>
+PUT /items/<int:item_id>
 Description: Updates an existing item.
 Body: JSON object containing updated name, value, and is_electronic.
 Response: JSON object of the updated item.

-DELETE: /items/<int:item_id>
+DELETE /items/<int:item_id>
 Description: Deletes an item by its ID.
 Response: Confirmation message of successful deletion or error if not found.
-Deployment on Google Cloud Platform (GCP):
-Deploy your app to GCP following the official Flask deployment guide for Google Cloud.
-Make sure to set the FLASK_ENV environment variable to production.